 A retinal detachment occurs when the retina separates from the outer layers of the eye.
 The retina is the innermost layer at the back of the eye that detects light, and helps to form visual images, similar to the layer of film at the back of a camera.
 If not treated early, retinal detachment may lead to partial or complete permanent loss of vision.

-Vision with retinal detachment
+Normal vision Vision with retinal detachment

 A retinal detachment is a medical emergency.
-If you experience the symptoms of a retinal detachment, you should see an ophthalmologist immediately.
+If you experience these symptoms suggestive of a retinal detachment, you should see an ophthalmologist immediately.
 If too much time lapses, the chances of successfully repairing the retina through surgery will be lower, and you may develop permanent vision loss.

-Your risk increases if you:
+Your risk of retinal detachment increases if you:

 Subscribe to our mailing list to get the updates to your inbox